manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

 ## Guidelines
 ---

-As part of this initiative, we have developed a set of draft guidelines that define the minimum requirements for protected area datasets to be included in PAN-NZ.
+As part of this initiative, we have developed draft guidelines that describe the key information and practices needed to support the inclusion of protected area datasets in PAN-NZ.

-These guidelines are intended to reduce duplication and streamline integration.
+These guidelines are intended to reduce duplication of effort for both protected area data providers and users, while also streamlining the integration of protected area data into national information systems.
 They focus on making datasets easy to access, interpret, and incorporate into a national view.
 We are not requiring rigid schema adoption.
 Instead, we prioritise clear licensing, discoverability, and the presence of key attributes that describe the protection.

 The guidelines outline:
 * The need for a clear and open licence (for example, Creative Commons Attribution 4.0)
 * Access methods such as downloadable files or API endpoints
 * A minimal metadata profile
 * Attributes that describe the protected area, including name, protection type, and legal basis (such as Act and section)

 The full draft guidelines are available here: [guidelines]({{ site.baseurl }}/guidelines/index.html)

-By aligning with these standards, dataset holders can ensure their information contributes meaningfully to a national understanding of protected areas.
+By aligning with these guidelines, dataset holders can ensure their information contributes meaningfully to a national understanding of protected areas.

 <br>